msutkowski/twilio-client-redux/README.md

 ## Purpose

-This package is intended to be used with [`twilio-client.js`](https://github.com/twilio/twilio-client.js) and make integrating it's event emitters with redux very straightforward.
-We recommend using it along side [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) for type safety and all code examples are shown with RTK implementations.
+This package is intended to be used with [`twilio-client.js`](https://github.com/twilio/twilio-client.js) and to make integrating its event emitters with redux very straightforward.
+We recommend using it along side [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) for several reasons and all code examples are shown with RTK implementations.

+The general implementation of this library is currently very opinionated, but should work for every use case - if you have any specific requests, please open an issue or PR and we'd be happy to include it.
+Our goal is to track `twilio-client` releases and upgrade as necessary.

-Note: As of right now, Twilio does not export types that are easily consumable in their frontend libraries, but we do our best to give you an accurate representation of the serializable **device** and **connection** when appropriate.
+> Note: As of right now, Twilio does not export types that are easily consumable in their frontend libraries, but we do our best to give you an accurate representation of the serializable **device** and **connection** when appropriate.
 This is mostly just for logging purposes as you can't call methods on the serialized `Device` or `Connection` objects.

 ## Installation